EpsiRho/MelonMediaServer/docs/models/Playlist.md

 # Playlist

-**This model will not be sent back to you!** Normally you'll be sent a [[ShortPlaylist]].
+**This model will not be sent back to you!** Normally you'll be sent a [ShortPlaylist](models/ShortPlaylist).
 Since playlists can hold a lot of tracks, you'll get those tracks through a different endpoint than you use to get the playlist info.
 - Viewing playlist info
 	- [playlists/get](/playlists/get)
 	-  [playlists/search](/playlists/search)